 A large part of struggling in college stems from poor study habits and procrastination – something that can be combatted.
-Let’s explore the five top reasons why the rigors of college can really hit home, as well as the best way to combat all of them.
+Let’s explore the five top reasons why your son or daughter is struggling in college, and then we’ll discuss the best ways to combat all of them.

 1. Bad Study Habits

 Gone are (the majority of) the days when students just need to memorize facts and regurgitate them.
 Now, professors are looking to see that students are in-depth, critical thinkers.

 This requires time, effort, and energy.
 It’s important to spend time reading the text, asking tough questions, and focusing in on in-depth reports and papers.

 Bad study habits lead to procrastination.
 If students don’t manage their time well, they wind up staying out all night with their new friends and then “cramming” when it’s time to study or write a paper.

 Procrastination walks hand in hand with stress.
 It creates undue pressure when tasks can be completed at a steadier pace.

 College breeds a whole new set of questions and uncertainties.
 Now’s the time to select a roommate, declare a major, set your course load.
 Being responsible for so many outcomes is another breeding ground for self-doubt and stress.

 In truth, it’s easier for students to find their pack of friends in college than high school.
 There are so many after-school programs and opportunities to meet people with similar interests.